Pomona-ITS/HPC-Tech-Tutorials/design/vendors/Microsoft/README.md

-# This is a placxe to park all Microsoft-related tidbits
+# This is a place to park all Microsoft-related tidbits

 ## Microsoft and Linux: